ferdunt/CodeWars/4 kyu/Sum Strings as Numbers/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given the string representations of two integers, return the string representation of the sum of those integers.

 ## 🥚 Input 🥚

 ```